Accident or Illness On Board a Cruise Ship?

 The Consumer Credit Act 1974 enables consumers to have the option of pursuing either the supplier of the services or the credit card provider providing they have a valid claim against the supplier of the services.

-The Consumer Credit Act 1974 can provide passengers injured in cruise accidents, who are neither protected by the Athens Convention, Package Travel Regulations 1992 nor any other domestic laws, with access to legal redress and compensation.
+The Consumer Credit Act 1974 can provide passengers injured in cruise accidents, who are neither protected by the Athens Convention, Package Travel and Linked Travel Arrangements Regulations 2018 nor any other domestic laws, with access to legal redress and compensation.